arcology-network/binary-releases/content/developers/testnet/testnet-docker-allinone.md

 ## 2. Interact with the Testnet

+**Now, a fully functional Arcology testnet has been deployed.**.
+To interact with an Arcology test network there are 2 possible ways.

+### 2.1.
+Using Ethereum Tools
+Since Arcology is fully EVM compatabile and support all standard json rpc api, you can use the standard Ethereum tools like Truffle, Remix and MetaMask to interact with Arcology network and the experience isn't much different from connecting to an Ethereum test network from user's point of view.
+[Please check Pet Shop tutorial](../tutorials/pet-shop.md)

+### 2.2.
+Using Ammolite
-**Now, a fully functional Arcology testnet has been deployed.
-[This document describes how to connect to the testnet docker and send in transactions from a client container.](./ammolite-client-docker.md)**
+Ammolite is another option and it is especially effective for handing large volume for transaction data, which is something you cannot do very esily with the standard Ethereum tools.
+[This document describes how to connect to the testnet docker and send in transactions from an Ammolite client container.](./ammolite-client-docker.md)

 ## 3. Troubleshooting